What is the Frun? Well, it’s just a bit of fun while you run. Fun x Run = Frun.

-I invented the word after an almost religious experience out running up Arthur’s Seat in Edinburgh one day a few years back.
+I invented the word while I enjoyed an exhilarating run up Arthur’s Seat in Edinburgh a few years back.

 A healthy addiction

-And I don’t mean running marathons or Tough Mudders or winning medals or beating personal bests either.
+I realised that if there was one thing in life that I wanted to be addicted to it was exercise.
+And I don’t mean running marathons, or Tough Mudders, or winning medals, or beating personal bests either.

 I mean I love movement.
 I mean the energy that comes from the way I move.
 We get energy from how we move.
 I mean the control I get from knowing everything about how my body feels and how it is working.